bkaylor/chess/README.md

 ## Usage
 Run run.bat.

 Click on a piece to select it.
+Right click to unselect it.

 Click a valid move to move the piece there.